 Clot retrieval is a new technology and service with a strong case for outcome improvement that has developed more quickly than other new technologies.

 The New Zealand Stroke Network has promoted a service configuration and the service is very time-dependent for its use.
 Because of this, it was decided that clot retrieval events should be provided with their own NZ specific DRG B02W Stroke Clot Retrieval.
-The initial definition of this NZ DRG reflected knowledge of the service at the time of the development.
-However, with the growth of this service new facets were identified, therefore NZ DRG B02W has been revised and is now defined as those events that satisfy conditions I, II, III and IV:
+The initial definition developed in WIESNZ19 of this NZ DRG reflected knowledge of the service at the time of the development.
+However, with the growth of this service new facets were identified, therefore NZ DRG B02W was revised in WIESNZ20 and remains current for WIESN21.

+Stroke clot retrieval events are defined as those that satisfy conditions I, II, III and IV:

 Event is from one of the three facilities: Auckland City Hospital (3260), Wellington Hospital (5811) and Christchurch Hospital (4011)